Vladimir Putin warns West about crossing 'red line in respect to Russia' | CBC News

 "I hope that no one dares to cross the red line in respect to Russia, and we will determine where it is in each specific case," Putin said.
 "Those who organize any provocations threatening the core security interests of Russia will feel sorry for their deeds as never before."

 Moscow has rejected Ukrainian and Western concerns about the troop buildup, saying it doesn't threaten anyone and Russia is free to deploy its forces on its territory.
-But the Kremlin has also warned Ukrainian authorities against trying to use force to retake control of the rebel-held east, saying that Russia could be forced to intervene to protect civilians in the region.
+But the Kremlin also has warned Ukraine against trying to use force to retake control of the rebel-held east, saying Russia could be forced to intervene to protect civilians in the region.

 "We really don't want to burn the bridges," Putin said.
 "But if some mistake our good intentions for indifference or weakness and intend to burn or even blow up those bridges themselves, Russia's response will be asymmetrical, quick and tough."